-There are several tools that are used to communicate between the recycling facility and its customers, such as:

-- websites, which include online ordering at recycler sites and eBay. - instant messaging.
+There are several tools that are used to communicate between the recycling facility and its customers, such as web sites, which include online ordering at recycler sites and eBay.
+Instant messaging is also used.
 This can be done from the repair facility to the recycler, or from a recycler to a recycler.
 Pinnacle has an instant messaging feature that allows recycling facilities that use this software to send instant messages to other recycling facilities that use Pinnacle software.

-- subscription- type services , such as realparts.com. - the telephone, which is still the most popular method.
+Other communication tools include subscription-type services, such as realparts.com, and the telephone, which is still the most popular method.